 1515 Keats Ave N, Lake Elmo, MN 55042

 If you do choose to go to Lake Elmo to hike with small kids, Choose the Northern Lights Trail only 1.1 miles or just call the walk between the beach and the playground a “hike”.
+Lake Elmo has a campground, so you can feasibly camp and hike.

 - Anne has ideas for Kid-Friendly Hiking in Duluth and the North Shore